 A market standout with striking red-streaked pods.

 The fresh shell beans are large and round.
 The 6-7" stringless pods can be eaten and marketed young as snap beans.
 These Italian beans retain their flavor whether fresh, frozen, or canned.
 Original stock seeds collected at the southern tip of South America, in Tierra del Fuego.
+Also of superior quality as a dry bean.
 Avg.
-875 seeds/lb.
+850 seeds/lb.
 Packet: 100 seeds.

 Latin Name: Phaseolus vulgaris